MattLatt/GDAL_2.1.x_VC/README.md

 /!\ Due to GitHub (free version) limitation I've deleted the static version of gdal-2.1.2.lib (more than 650 MB), so you will have to rebuild the static lib version to build the "test_static_XX workspaces".

 ## 2016-08-12:
+	1. Compiled with the 27/10/2016 GDAL 2.1.2 Release

+	2. Added a new test workspace to show how to load GDAL_DATA and PROJ_LIB env vars form C++.

+## 2016-08-12: